dcfranca/quickmodel/README.md

 ### Quick Start
 Clone the repository and import the library/quickmodel.js file into your project.
+You can also find this project in qpm: https://www.qpm.io/

 Define your database and the models: